CryptoBets/Beth/README.md

  After this period the automatic payout is triggered and the contract which belongs to match is destroyed.

  #### 3) Warning
- &nbsp; &nbsp; You can not bet on multiple results in one match.
+ &nbsp; &nbsp; You can not bet on multiple results in one match from one address.
 All funds from previous bet will be reallocated to the new bet.
  We have **no access** to your funds, everything is stored on Ethereum blockchain.
  There is minimal bet, which is currently set to **10 finney** (0.01 ETH).
  We advise to set the bet size proportionally to the sum of funds in whole match, otherwise you can change the odds drastically.